-These steps will familiarize you with how to use the parts books, and common Coleman and Fleetwood numbering systems.
+These steps will familiarize you with how to use the parts books, and the Coleman and Fleetwood part numbering system.

 The next step is to identify the series and series number.

 Coleman and Fleetwood would typically produce 10 to 20 models per year, and would categorize them into series.
 Each series would have about 5 models in them, and the size of the unit would indicate what series they were assigned.
 A series number, 4 digits, was then assigned to that model.

 a 2002 Yuma is a Destiny series, Model 3656